opsschool/curriculum/filesystems_101.rst

 Navigating the filesystem
 =========================

-When you log into a Unix command line you will be with a command prompt, which may look something like this:
+When you log into a Unix system, you will be given a command line by the :doc:`shell <shells_101>` which may look something like this:

 .. code-block:: bash